-The XBR900C Series is Sony’s premium Ultra-thin class of 4K UHD displays, and at first glance will capture your attention with its very striking and eye catching appearance.
+The XBR900C Series is Sony’s premium Ultra-thin class of 4K UHD displays, and a first glance will capture your attention with its very striking and eye-catching appearance.

 Now, it’s time to discover if its good looks will match the most important aspect (in my opinion) of any television… its performance.

 One of the first things that captured my attention on the XBR65X900C was the amount of clarity and detail within the picture image…

-The 4K resolution of outdoor daytime scenes I viewed were absolutely breathtaking.
-For example, I was able to see finely textured and intricate detail of objects and in close-up shots of a man’s face while out sailing in his boat.
+The 4K resolution of outdoor daytime scenes I viewed was absolutely breathtaking.
+For example, I was able to see the finely textured and intricate detail of objects and in close-up shots of a man’s face while out sailing in his boat.
 These same images also provided an extreme amount of image depth which allowed me to clearly see the landscape along the shore within the background of these scenes.

 I also appreciated the three-dimensional appearance this display gave to on-screen images.

 Another strong point of the XBR900C was its color rendering capability.
-And with the help of Sony’s TRILUMINOS technology, this set produced a wide and very dynamic color range which displayed a color palette that was tonally accurate, as well as portraying a life-like visual presentation.
+And with the help of Sony’s TRILUMINOS technology, this set produced a wide and very dynamic color range which displayed a color palette that was very accurate, as well as portraying a life-like visual presentation.

 Viewing this display at wide angles wasn’t bad at all, and actually appeared to perform a bit above average for an LED design, with the end results providing minimal picture dimming and color saturation loss.

-Sony’s Motionflow XR 960 assists with motion blur reduction;however for this review, I tuned this feature off.
+Sony’s Motionflow XR 960 assists with motion blur reduction; however for this review, I turned this feature off.
 I then viewed fast motion content of a flock of birds gliding quickly through the air, and I didn’t detect any motion artifacts.

 The XBR65X900C did have some flaws in its performance that concerned me: